Honors and Awards

 Bunner chose Nebraska over UNK, UNO and Morningside College.

-Bradley is the son of James and Dawn Bunner.
-He is majoring in accounting and is a two-time member of the Nebraska Scholar-Athlete Honor Roll.
+Bradley is the son of James and Dawn Bunner, and he was born on April 19, 1999.
+He is majoring in finance.
 Bunner spent time volunteering with the Nebraska Football Road Race and local hospital visits.